TatendaChagonda/Python-Game/Readme.md

-To run game on Windows you need to install window-curses
+To run game on Windows you need to install windows-curses

-    pip install window-curses
+    pip install windows-curses